DMessham/MULT213/a1/plan.md

 ## FOR A1
 get & display nearby stops
-get & display all routes that go by a specified stop
+search routes in the city
+see all stops along a route

 ## Planned features (LONG TERM)
     - realtime info for routes i use frequently